 If your son or grandson's Bris coincides with the Sabbath (Shabbat) or a Jewish holiday...

 This year the Jewish holidays fall in such a way that there are two holiday days followed by Shabbat.
 That means the Sunday of the following week will be a "make-up" Sunday.
-Three days of Brisses may need to be scheduled on that one Sunday.
+Four days of Brisses may need to be scheduled on that one Sunday.
 They are: Sunday, September 24, Sunday, October 8 and Sunday, October 15.

 As a result, I will not be scheduling any events in advance on those days.